miguelrferreiraf/miguelrferreiraf/README.md

 - 🏊‍ Swimming, chess (not specifically well played 😆)
 - 🌎 Nature and how it define us at all ☀️🌊

+>*“People worry that computers will get too smart and take over the world, but the real problem is that they're too stupid and they've already taken over the world.”*
+>>**Pedro Domingos**

 <details>
   <summary><b>🤓 What do I do?</b></summary>